 Project-based learning is offered at all kinds of 黄色apps, including public and private elementary, middle, and high 黄色apps.
 Public charter and magnet 黄色apps often feature project-based learning in their curricula.

-- In what subjects do you find difficult to do projects?
-Most of the time, the answer is math, but the way that it is answered should show the principal or instructor鈥檚 depth of knowledge in project-based learning.聽Sometimes 黄色apps have trouble doing projects because of bell schedules or district pacing guides.
+• In what subjects do you find difficult to do projects?
+Most of the time, the answer is math, but the way that it is answered should show the principal or instructor鈥檚 depth of knowledge in project-based learning.
+Sometimes 黄色apps have trouble doing projects because of schedules or district pacing guides.

-- How do you teach your students to work together productively so they can succeed in projects?
-Ask what happens if a child fails to do his or her work, how to make up work, and what the teacher will do to help a child finish.
+• How do you teach your students to work together productively so they can succeed in projects?
+Ask what happens if a child fails to do his or her work, how they make up work, and what the teacher will do to help a child finish.

-- What are the curriculum and grading requirements?
-Ask the teacher to explain what skills will be taught, his or her grading requirements, and the specific project your child will have to complete.
+• What are the curriculum and grading requirements?
+Ask the teacher to explain what skills will be taught, how students are assessed, and the specific project your child will have to complete.

 A final word of advice